tobega/tailspin-v0/TailspinReference.md

 the point of view of the application and also allows untrusted modules to include files that can be considered to be part of that module.

+Included files can in turn include other files and the transitive closure of all included files is considered to be a unit in the sense that any symbol will only be evaluated once and shared between all the use sites.
+An included file provides (exports) the symbols it defines, but not the symbols it includes from other files.

-Included files have access to all the same [modules](#using-modules) as the including file.
+Included files share the same instances of [modules](#using-modules) as the including file.

-The symbols (defined symbols, templates, processors, etc.) defined in the package will be accessible by prepending the unsuffixed file name and a "/" to the symbol name, e.g. file dep.tt defines templates foo which can then be used as `dep/foo`.
-Note that the search path is ignored.

-If you want to use a different prefix to access the included symbols, use "from", e.g. `include pref from 'lib/dep'` will make the foo symbol available as `pref/foo` instead of `dep/foo`.

-*NOTE*: Files that may be included can alternatively be used as [modules](#using-modules), the difference then being that they do not automatically inherit the use of the modules from the main program.
+*NOTE*: Files that may be included can alternatively be used as [modules](#using-modules), the difference then being that they do not automatically inherit the use of the modules from the main program, nor do they share symbols from included files, they get new instances of those symbols.

 ## Using modules
 A module is a reusable piece of code.
 It is often received from someone you perhaps shouldn't completely trust.